TrackingGIS/TableTracking/README.md

-# LMBatch
+# Table Tracking
-Batch and Procedures to Track and Analyze ESRI License Manager Usage
+Procedures to Track ESRI SDE Table Usage and Analyze the outputs